Disney+ is a must for all family households

 - Amazon Fire TV and tablet

 - Windows 10 & 11 tablets and computers

 - Apple TV

-You should get Disney+ if you’re a fan of any and all things Disney, Star Wars, Marvel, and Pixar because, over time, those titles will disappear from other streaming services.
+You should get Disney+ if you’re a fan of any and all things Disney, Star Wars, Marvel, Pixar, and National Geographic because this is now their new home.
 And we think it’s pretty neat that Disney has pushed for the extra mile to earn its users a few diamonds in the rough like The Simpsons and The Mandalorian.

-- Price: At $6.99 a month, Disney+ runs cheaper than Netflix and Amazon Prime Video.
+- Price: At $7.99–$10.99 per month, Disney+ runs cheaper than Netflix, Hulu, Max, and Amazon Prime Video.
 You can also pay for a year up front, which gets you about two months free.
-Or go for the ESPN+ and Hulu bundle, which is a bargain at $12.99 a month.
+Or go for the ESPN+ and Hulu bundle, which is a bargain at $12.99 a month (with ads).

-- Content: Disney+ has over 600 titles in its library, which means you’re hard-pressed to find nothing to watch.
-But the biggest plus is the wealth of Disney vault, Marvel, and Star Wars content.
-Many of those are classic favorites, and a few newcomers look promising too.
+- Content: Disney+ has over 1,000 titles in its library, which means you’re hard-pressed to find nothing to watch.
+But the biggest plus is the wealth of Disney, Marvel, and Star Wars content.

-At the end of the day, the seven bucks a month price isn’t too steep to sign up and at least give it a try.
+The $8 per month price isn’t too steep to sign up and at least give the service a try.
+Then if you like the content, you might consider upgrading to the ad-free plan for $3 more.
 You may find you just keep tuning in to Disney, which means you can tell your other streaming services “Bye, bye, bye!”
 (Sorry, had to throw that reach of a reference to The Mickey Mouse Club in there.)